io-m/ramboll/README.md

 ## Tests

 Small test suit.
 Only 3 functions in auth middleware function authenticateToken.
 Run npm run test.
 Keep in mind to run your app in Docker first.

-Include the project's license information.
-Specify the license type and provide any necessary attribution or copyright notices.

 ---